GitThisJoel/efficient-c/instud/README.md

 > If we instread have `*q = -2` then the integer promotion would yield an output of `a = 65534`, since the bit to store if it is a negative number is the first bit in the `short`, when converting to a `int` it is some where in the middle.

 66. Why is it a good idea to design a pipeline so that the different pipeline stages need approximately the same time to perform their work?

-> TODO
+> If the different pipeline stages take different amount of time then there would be stalls which means other resources (pipelines) is not fully utilized.

 67. The profiler operf can make measurements on programs compiled without any special flag (such as -pg for gprof) how can it then know which function takes time?
 Not details but the basic principle.